kenwals/shinrin-yoku/README.md

 I shared the project on the peer review channel and also with frends/family.
 No major usability issues were raised.

-Lighthouse Accessibility validation gave me interesting insights on issues that would impact visually imparied visitors to the sight, as a result i made efforts to improve access for this audience.
+Lighthouse Accessibility validation gave me interesting insights on issues that would impact visually imparied visitors to the site, as a result i made efforts to improve access for this audience.

 ### Compatibility Testing